 (W3C) XML Schema - A schema written in accordance with the W3C XML Schema language.
-[From the W3C Schemaxlii page] "XML Schemas express shared vocabularies and allow machines to carry out rules made by people.
+[From the W3C Schema page] "XML Schemas express shared vocabularies and allow machines to carry out rules made by people.
 They provide a means for defining the structure, content and semantics of XML documents.
-The XML Activity Statementxliii explains the W3C's work on this topic in more detail."
-The W3C XML Schema language is described in three recommendations: XML Schema Part 0: Primerxliv, XML Schema Part 1: Structuresxlv, and XML Schema Part 2: Datatypesxlvi.
-In the Federal XML Developer's Guide (this document), the term XML Schema is used in reference to a W3C XML Schema language-compliant schema.
+The XML Activity Statement explains the W3C's work on this topic in more detail."
+The W3C XML Schema language is described in three recommendations: XML Schema Part 0: Primer, XML Schema Part 1: Structures, and XML Schema Part 2: Datatypes.
+In the Federal XML Developer's Guide (this document), the term Schema with a capital "S" is used in reference to a W3C XML Schema language-compliant schema.

 Web-service-A generic term used to refer to the use of Hypertext Transfer Protocol (HTTP) and XML to exchange information.
-Frequently the term implies the use of SOAP to exchange information between applications, versus applicationto-human, which is done in HTML.
+Frequently the term implies the use of SOAP to exchange information between applications, versus application-to-human, which is done in HTML.